- Define social-emotional development and its importance to children’s outcomes in your program and the community.

 It is essential that you help support the stages of social-emotional development in each age group within your program.
 All families need the support of their children’s caregivers and teachers in this area of development.
 Some families may be going through transitions (e.g., marital separation, birth of a baby, grandparent illness, etc.) and may ask for assistance with finding community resources and services to help a child develop the ability to self-regulate emotions.

-As a program manager, you must ensure that children’s social-emotional learning goals are addressed within all facets of your program.
+As a Program Manager, you must ensure that children’s social-emotional learning goals are addressed within all facets of your program.
 Practical ways you can implement this in your program are:

-• Make sure that your program's mission, goals, and policies directly address the promotion of social-emotional development for all children.
+- Make sure that your program’s mission, goals, and policies directly address the promotion of social-emotional development for all children.

-• Observe and document children’s social-emotional development.
+- Observe and document children’s social-emotional development.

-• Be aware of how children in your program express their social-emotional needs.
+- Be aware of how children in your program express their social-emotional needs.

 Social-Emotional Development: Resources for Families and Staff

-Staff members and families need access to specific training, resources and information regarding warning signs of mental health disorders, prevention of problem behaviors, and ways to support families.
+Staff members and families need access to specific training, resources and information regarding warning signs of mental health disorders, prevention of challenging behaviors, and ways to support families.
 You should be engaged with other agencies and have a clear understanding of what resources are available to families.

-• Offer to connect families with appropriate services and resources.
+- Offer to connect families with appropriate services and resources.

-While children are enrolled in your program, families may experience a range of stressful events, such as separation of parents, death of a grandparent, illness of another child, etc. These events can affect a child’s social-emotional development.
+While children are enrolled in your program, families may experience a range of stressful and traumatic events, such as separation of parents, death of a grandparent, illness of another child, etc. These events can affect a child’s social-emotional development.
 Managers and program staff must carefully observe, listen to, and support children who may react to family stress in a variety of ways, such as increased tantrums, refusal to play, and lack of focus during group activities or games.
 Caring and trusted adults can make a difference in children’s social-emotional outcomes and may be a stabilizing factor in successful lifelong development and learning.

 Leadership: Supporting Social-Emotional Development

 Staff members will enter your program with a range of skills and experiences related to promoting social-emotional development.
 Some staff members may have misconceptions regarding social-emotional development.
 Other staff members may struggle with their own social-emotional skills.
-As a manger, you are responsible for making sure staff members understand typical social-emotional development.
+As a Program Manager, you are responsible for making sure staff members understand typical social-emotional development.
 Then, you can help them develop programs that give children the opportunity to develop the confidence and competence they need.
 It is also your responsibility to be attuned to the social-emotional needs of staff members.
 Be aware of staff members’ stress levels, friendships in the program, and social tensions.
 This will help you maintain a healthy workplace for yourself and your staff.

-Completing this Course
+Completing This Course

-For more information on what to expect in this course and a list of the accompanying Learn, Explore and Apply resources and activities offered throughout the lessons, visit the Management Social & Emotional Development Course Guide
+For more information on what to expect in this course and a list of the accompanying Learn, Explore and Apply resources and activities offered throughout the lessons, visit the Management Social & Emotional Development Course Guide.

 To support the professional development of the direct care staff members or family child care providers you oversee, you can access their corresponding Course Guides: